official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-2-0.md

 90. The PUS is the Secretary of the Defence Council.

-[^53] Public hearing, 20 January 2010, pages 63-64.
+[^53]: Public hearing, 20 January 2010, pages 63-64.
-[^54] Private hearing, 5 May 2010, page 36.
+[^54]: Private hearing, 5 May 2010, page 36.
-[^55] Minute Tebbit to Secretary of State [MOD], 17 September 2002, ‘Iraq: Machinery of Government’.
+[^55]: Minute Tebbit to Secretary of State [MOD], 17 September 2002, ‘Iraq: Machinery of Government’.
-[^56] Ministry of Defence, The New Defence Operating Model, Version 3.0: December 2012, page 18.
+[^56]: Ministry of Defence, The New Defence Operating Model, Version 3.0: December 2012, page 18.
-[^57] Ministry of Defence, Annual Report and Accounts 2002-03, page 145.
+[^57]: Ministry of Defence, Annual Report and Accounts 2002-03, page 145.
-[^58] Ministry of Defence, Defence Framework – How Defence Works, September 2008, pages 11-12.
+[^58]: Ministry of Defence, Defence Framework – How Defence Works, September 2008, pages 11-12.

 282

-The Report of the Iraq Inquiry2  |  Decision-making within government

 91. The Defence Secretary is responsible for the direction and conduct of all operations by UK Armed Forces.[^59] He provides strategic direction, endorses the allocation of